 One of our core beliefs is that education is the foundation for behaviour change.
 And the easier we make it for people to find information, resources and alternatives, the more likely they will take action to reduce single use plastic.
 Here we have amassed various resources and links to information with the hopes that it will help in that big step from knowledge to action.

-Here is a searchable, multi-lingual website of eco-friendly businesses in Cambodia and Vietnam, and what they’re doing to help our One Planet.
+Here is a searchable, multi-lingual website of eco-friendly businesses in Cambodia, and what they’re doing to help our One Planet.
 Please add your favorite place or edit any listings per your knowledge.
 The intention is to celebrate the people doing good things, so let’s keep it positive and honest, folks!

 Cambodia’s eco-community is growing quickly, with many activities and events happening all the time.
 Here’s a list of the community organisations (not including the many excellent NGOs) that we can confirm do a great job!

 Here’s some of our favorite plastic fighting organisations from around the world.
 These are the organisations doing the research and spearheading awareness campaigns.
 Check the resources pages and blog pages often to stay up to date on the latest eco news and actions.

 We amass a lot of useful (and sometimes not-so-useful, but interesting) graphics, infographics and assorted eco-stuff.
 You are happy to use what might be helpful to you, and if you’re so inclined, contribute to the collection for others to use, too.
 It’s all here…

 We believe it isn’t.
 Recycling won’t solve our pollution problem – our focus should be on reducing our dependence on single use plastic, for sustainable impact.
 But it will take time, so we should also find ways to re-use all the plastic that is here, now, or we can’t replace easily or quickly.
 Here’s a link to a database of articles (only from reputable sources) that explains the challenges and opportunities.